Unnatural Links: What is the Purpose of the Google FUD Campaign?

 That’s not the reason why Google first created the problem to later provide the solution though.
 It’s just a means to an end:

-Danger, danger!
+Danger, Danger!
 It’s the Internet!

 Google is trying to convince people that links, the foundation of the Web are dangerous!
+Instead they want people to stay on Google and inform themselves inside their walled garden ad hoc “search” portals.

 Link building – the most important SEO technique – becomes high risk and costly.
 What are webmasters left to do?
 They have to pay Google to get found.
 They need to buy Google ads.

-In the meantime SEO practitioners have to adapt to the new Web owned by Google
+In the meantime SEO practitioners have to adapt to the new Web owned by Google.

 Once most people are afraid of links Google can easily take over the Web with their proprietary technology.